Boy, 16, charged in Washington Park fatal stabbing

 Police have arrested a 16-year-old boy in the stabbing death Wednesday of a man, 18, in the hallway of an apartment building in the 700 block of East 60th Street.

-A 16-year-old boy is facing murder charges in the stabbing death of a man Wednesday in Washington Park on the South Side.
+A 16-year-old boy is facing murder charges in the stabbing death of a man Wednesday in the Washington Park neighborhood on the South Side.

-A man, 18, was in a hallway of an apartment building in the 700 block of East 60th Street about 5 p.m. when three people approached him and one of them pulled out a knife and stabbed him in the chest, Chicago police said.
+A man, 18, was in a hallway of an apartment building in the 700 block of East 60th Street about 5 p.m. when three people approached.
+One pulled out a knife and stabbed the man in the chest, Chicago police said.

-He was taken to University of Chicago Medical and was pronounced dead, police said.
+He was taken to University of Chicago Medical Center, where he was pronounced dead, police said.

-About three hours later, officers arrested the teen boy after he was identified as one of the suspects who allegedly took part in the attack.
+About three hours later, officers arrested the 16-year-old after he was identified as one of the suspects in the attack.

 He was charged with one count each of first-degree murder, forcible felony murder and armed robbery, police said.